Nicole Maines: Career

 In 2015, Maines and her family were the subject of Becoming Nicole: The Transformation of an American Family, a book by Washington Post writer Amy Ellis Nutt.
 It chronicles the family coming to terms with Maines' being transgender.
 In June 2015, Maines appeared on the USA Network show Royal Pains as a transgender teen whose hormones might be endangering her health.
 In 2016, Maines was one of 11 individuals featured in an HBO documentary titled The Trans List.
 In the documentary, Maines and several other people relate their personal stories of being transgender.

 In July 2018, it was announced that Maines would appear as a series regular in the fourth season of The CW series Supergirl.
-She appeared as Nia Nal, a distant relative of Legion member Dream Girl, and played the first transgender superhero on television.
-Her character is described as a "soulful woman with a fierce drive to protect others."
+She appeared as Nia Nal / Dreamer, a distant relative of Legion member Dream Girl, and played the first transgender superhero on television.
+Her character is described as a "soulful woman with a fierce drive to protect others".
 The character is a reporter whom Kara takes under her wing.
 She would remain on the series until its end in November 2021, and reprise the role in a final season episode of The Flash in 2023.

 In 2019, Maines starred in Bit, a horror movie about queer female vampires, winning the top acting prize at the Outfest Los Angeles LGBTQ Film Festival.

-Maines penned the comic book debut of her character from Supergirl, Nia Nal/Dreamer, for DC Pride#1 in 2021.
+Maines penned the comic book debut of her character from Supergirl, Nia Nal / Dreamer, for DC Pride #1 in 2021.
 It was announced that she would also pen a solo series on Dreamer in 2022.
 She co-wrote the script for Dreamer's debut in the comic Superman: Son of Kal-El as well, which was released on July 12, 2022.

+In 2023, Maines was cast as Lisa in a recurring role in season two of the Showtime series Yellowjackets.